 When I discovered just how many churches there are in Suffolk, I nearly abandoned the idea on the spot.
-It took another six weeks of mulling it over and chatting with friends to get past the feeling that it was simply too crazy to contemplate… You can read the whole story in my blog introduction, or listen to the interview I gave near the start of my project in July 2017 on BBC Radio Suffolk or after completing my project (at 1 hr 26 mins).
+It took another six weeks of mulling it over and chatting with friends to get past the feeling that it was simply too crazy to contemplate… You can read the whole story in my blog introduction, listen to the interview I gave near the start of my project in July 2017 on BBC Radio Suffolk or after completing my project (at 1 hr 26 mins).

 - The Suffolk Historic Churches Trust, which provides grants towards the maintenance and repair of Suffolk’s churches;

 - The Churches Conservation Trust, which cares for over 20 of Suffolk’s redundant medieval churches; and

 - The Suffolk Wildlife Trust, which supports and advises churches in the management of churchyards for wildlife.

 I would love to reach my target of raising £1000 for each of these three charities by the time my project finishes.
 If you value Suffolk’s churches and have enjoyed my blog or concerts over the last 4+ years, please do consider making a donation.